vkar143/Game/docs/design/A3/req1-design-rationale.md

 - `Droppable` interface, is implemented for game entities that can drop things, it contains a single drop method.

 ## Modified Classes
-- `Spawner` was changed from an interface to an abstract class so that it can hold all the variables required in the spawning logic without having to repeat code.
 - `Gate` the MoveActionAction was changed from a single instance variable to an ArrayList<MoveActorAction> so that a gate can lead to multiple locations.
-- In the `EnemyActor` abstract class a drop method was added for dropping items after the enemy dies, this adds a layer of abstraction leading to less repeated code.
+- In the `EnemyActor` abstract class a the droppable interface was implemented with the drop method for dropping items after the enemy dies, this adds a layer of abstraction leading to less repeated code.
+- `Spawner` added the Random class to the constructor as a dependency injection.

 ### Pros
 - The `Droppable` interface satisfies a number of design principles, the Open & Closed Principle (OCP), this design is open for extension as any new entity that has a drop responsibility can implement this interface, and it's closed for modification as you don't need to change the interface everytime you add a new entity with a drop responsibility